mnreimer/RERUM/functions/README.md

-# Fishery Choice Model Functions
+# RERUM Model Functions
-### Contains functions used in simulation model.
+### Contains functions used in generating data, estimating RERUM parameters, and producing figures.

 ***